synweap15/discourse-voice-record/README.md

 After the [standard installation](https://meta.discourse.org/t/install-a-plugin/19157), enable `composer_audio_upload_enabled` in the settings.

+Please also ensure that you enable uploads of "mp3" files type in the admin panel.

 When composing a new message, simply click on the microphone icon to start recording.
 After you're done, your recording will be converted to mp3 for enhanced cross-browser compatibility.